 We believe that the best results in terms of promoting good behaviour arise from staff praising and rewarding children's successes and emphasising their potential, rather than focusing on their failures or shortcomings.

 Rewards can take various forms:

 - non-verbal signals,

 - verbal comments,

 - positive comments written in books,

 - sharing positive behaviours with others,

 - informing parents,

-- awarding certificates and stickers,
+- certificates and stickers,

-- additional responsibility,

-- certificates,

 - class treats,

 - house treats.

 Sunflower Display